piqoni/The-Performance-Collective/README.md

-# Instant Software Club
+# The Performance Collective

 Despite amazing hardware advances, software continues to be [slow](https://tonsky.me/blog/disenchantment/).
 It is somehow acceptable for software to be slow and still widely used (Jira Next-Gen comes to mind).
 [We dont want fast software to become a lost art](https://www.youtube.com/watch?v=pW-SOdj4Kkk).

-Instant Software Club is committed to curate and promote software that is instant and high-performant.
+The Performance Collective is committed to curate and promote software that is instant and high-performant.
 We believe that fast software is essential for providing a seamless and enjoyable user experience, and we will promote products that meet this standard.

 Rules for a product to enter the Club: